saptarshibasu/azure-study/README.md

 * Microsoft SQL Server Always On availability group on Azure virtual machines requires Internal Load Balancer with Floating IP enabled
 * Azure Database Migration Service is a fully managed service designed to enable seamless migrations from multiple database sources to Azure data platforms with minimal downtime (online migrations)
 * Data Migration Assistant helps pinpoint potential problems blocking migration.
 It identifies unsupported features, new features that can benefit you after migration, and the right path for database migration
+* Advanced Threat Protection for an Azure SQL Managed Instance detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.
+Advanced Threat Protection can identify Potential SQL injection, Access from unusual location or data center, Access from unfamiliar principal or potentially harmful application, and Brute force SQL credentials

 ## Azure Cosmos DB